 Torben Rathmann, Lean project manager at Idealcombi A/S

-In many companies, it is still the case that you as a new person are trained by a colleague.
+In many companies, it is still the case that you as a new employee are trained by a colleague.
 As a rule of thumb, 4-8 weeks are set aside for the task, depending on the job.
 There is usually no objective control of the effect or the quality of the training.
-Often there is also no plan that gives an overall overview of what you as a new colleague should learn.
+Often no plan is available to give an overview of what you as a new colleague should learn.
 Well - there is usually a plan of which colleagues to follow over a period of time, but that does not mean that you have learned the processes in the area.

 You have followed an experienced colleague, but have you learned to perform the task?